saltyorg/docs/docs/community/settings.md

 tautullix:  # (17)
   tautulli: plex
   tautulli2: plex2
-transmissionvpn:  # (18)
-  vpn_endpoint: netherlands.ovpn
-  vpn_pass: your_vpn_password
-  vpn_prov: NORDVPN
-  vpn_user: your_vpn_username
-transmissionx:  # (19)
+transmissionx:  # (18)
   roles:
     - 1080webdl
     - 1080remux
-unifi:  # (20)
-  port: 8080
 ```

 1. AlternatrrX role, provide a list of "X's"
     For each listed item an Alternatrr instance will be created and the item set to the subdomain.

 2. BazarrX role, provide a list of "X's"
    For each listed item a Bazarr instance will be created and the item set to the subdomain.

 3. DelugeVPN settings block, replace the examples given with your own information.

 4. DelugeX role, provide a list of "X's"
    For each listed item a Deluge instance will be created and the item set to the subdomain.

 5. Goplaxt
    Trakt App ID and Secret